May 12, 2020

 To be accepted as a great team player and gain team consensus it’s important to justify your stand with evidence-based communication and decision making.
 User insights based on research can aid the decision-making process, scale efficiency, and work as an excellent source of business intelligence that can guide the product roadmap process.
 To accelerate product efficiency, many enterprises have begun to revisit their product roadmaps – crafting the right product vision aligned with key user goals and evolving as per their needs.
 The ultimate goal of a product roadmap is to communicate the strategy & ensure successful product execution.

-With customer experience and digital transformation at the forefront for most organizations today, the role and importance of great product managers cannot be undermined.
+With customer experience and digital transformation at the forefront for most organizations today, the role and importance of product managers cannot be undermined.
 While a few core characteristics and skill-sets are integral to the organization and product success, enterprises have to hire product visionaries with the right attitude.
 The role requires a lot more ownership beyond what is fixed as the KRA’s, and a passion above all to solve the most pressing customer concerns.